 The College's treasury management policy requires cash deposits to be spread across a range of counterparties, all of which must be at least Fitch A credit-rated.
-Net cash funds significantly increased by £5,280k as expected, from

-£2,558k to £7,838k over the year, following a substantial influx of donations and legacies in 2017-18, most of which are for the campaign and will be required over the next few years as the main construction project commences.
+Net cash funds increased by $\pounds 1,353k$ as expected, from $\pounds 7,838k$ to $\pounds 9,191k$ over the year, following receipt of donations and legacies in 2018-19.
+Cash levels are elevated as a result of the new library building project and the fundraising Campaign is active.
+As the building project progresses and new endowment capital is invested then cash levels will reduce and return to normal.